mewcrazy/Stripchat-Enhanced/README.md

 > StripChat Enhanced is currently in active development.
 It's safe to use already, and has Auto Update enabled, so expect regular updates with minor layout changes.

 ## Features:
-- Translates public and private chat messages, as well as tip goals on-the-fly in over different 100 languages with just 1 click
+- Translates public and private chat messages, as well as tip goals and private show testimonials in over different 100 languages
 - Open stream in a true fullscreen which is not limited to your browser
 - Sort Tip Menus by Token Prices
 - Hide distracting chat notice messages (tip goals, interactive toy, welcome bot & fan club discount messages)